 Application of Policy.
-This Policy applies to every individual or entity subscribing to or using a data account provided by Alaska Communications (each, a “Customer”).
-For this purpose a “data account” includes accounts that contain specialized services that do not provide general Internet access but nonetheless involve the transfer of data.
+This Policy applies to every individual or entity subscribing to or using an account provided by Alaska Communications (each, a "Customer").
+For this purpose, an account includes accounts that contain specialized services that do not provide general Internet access but nonetheless involve the transfer of voice or data.
 Your use of an Alaska Communications account constitutes acceptance and agreement to comply with this Policy.
 As a Customer, you agree that Alaska Communications has the right to enforce this Policy, in its sole discretion.
 This means that if you or anyone using your account violates any provision of this Policy, Alaska Communications may take all appropriate action, including termination of your account, with or without notice and, in certain cases, removal of content that violates this Policy.
 Prospective customers who cannot or otherwise believe that they may not comply with the Policy requirements should not purchase data services from Alaska Communications.
 Current Customers who cannot or choose not to comply should deactivate their service.
 Early Termination Charges may apply if you choose to terminate service prior to the end of your service term.

 Modifications of Policy.
 Alaska Communications reserves the right to modify this Policy at any time without notice.
-Your continued use of Alaska Communications service constitutes acceptance of the then-current Policy as posted on this website http://www.alaskacommunications.com/Terms-of-Service.aspx .
+Your continued use of Alaska Communications service constitutes acceptance of the then-current Policy as posted on this website.

 Limitations.
 Except to the extent required for reasonable network management, nothing in this Policy will result in the blocking or degradation of lawful content, applications, services, and devices.
 In no case will Alaska Communications accept payment (monetary or otherwise) to manage its network in a way that benefits particular content, applications, services, or devices.